-Women seeking medical care with prolapse, urinary and fecal incontinence, bladder control problems and for restoring pelvic floor function, can now receive care from FPMRS physicians who are specially trained and certified in this highly sub-specialized field of medicine.
+Women seeking medical care with prolapse, urinary and fecal incontinence, bladder control problems and for restoring pelvic floor function, can now receive care from FPMRS physicians who are specially trained and certified in this highly sub-specialized field of medicine of urogynecology.

 Congratulations to Drs.
 LaCombe, Plaskon and Miller.